Aggregate Supply and How It Works

 The supply curve charts out how much will be supplied based on the price.
 Here's how it works.
 If someone asks you, "How much will you supply?" you would first ask them, "How much will you pay me?"
 If that answer were satisfactory, you'd ask, "How long have I got?"
 In other words, your answer would vary depending on the price and the time frame.

 That's what the supply curve describes.
 The higher the price and the longer the time frame, the more you would produce.
 A normal supply curve slopes up to the right.
 An aggregate supply curve simply adds up the supply curves for every producer in the country.

 Of course, you and the person would have to agree on both the price and the deadline.
 In other words, that person's demand curve would have to intersect with your supply curve.

 Aggregate demand is when all the demand for everything in the country is added together.
 Everything in an economy depends on how these curves intersect.

 The amount supplied is guided by the laws of supply and demand.
 The law of supply says that supply increases when the price increases.
 The law of demand says that demand decreases as the price increases.
 The right price is when the amount supplied equals the amount demanded.

-In other words, an economy must follow these six rules:
+In other words, an economy must follow these five rules:

 - When prices rise, businesses supply more in the short-term until they reach current capacity.
 In the long-run, they increase the factors of production so they can supply more.
 They may also create similar or related products to meet the demand.